immortaldigital/ImmortalLang/README.md

 My goal is to create my own programming language, parser, and compiler.
 I'm starting out following this tutorial: http://blog.scottlogic.com/2019/05/17/webassembly-compiler.html

 # Usage
 Compile the source files and run, it will generate the binary web assembly file.
-Currently it is hardcoded to output a function 'add(f32 f32) (f32)' which does what you would expect.
-Put the generated imlang.wasm in the bin folder and open the html page to gaze upon the magic <3
+Currently it is hardcoded to produce a basic LinkedList.
+It has the following exported functions:
+- listNew(optional value): list
+- listAdd(list, value)
+- listSum(list): value
+- allocate(value): memaddr.
+Where list/memaddr are both int32 ptr and value is an int32.

 # Eventual Features:
 - Basic var types (int, float, double, long, array, pointer)